William Rosecrans: American Civil War

-Just days after Fort Sumter surrendered, Rosecrans offered his services to Ohio Governor William Dennison, who assigned him as a volunteer aide-de-camp to Maj.
+Just days after Fort Sumter surrendered, Rosecrans offered his services to Ohio Governor William Dennison Jr., who assigned him as a volunteer aide-de-camp to Maj.
 Gen. George B. McClellan, who commanded all Ohio volunteer forces at the beginning of the war.
-Promoted to the rank of colonel, Rosecrans briefly commanded the 23rd Ohio Infantry regiment, whose members included Rutherford B. Hayes and William McKinley, both future presidents.
-He was promoted to brigadier general in the regular army, ranking from May 16, 1861.
+Promoted to the rank of colonel, Rosecrans briefly commanded the 23rd Ohio Infantry Regiment, whose members included Rutherford B. Hayes and William McKinley, both future presidents.
+He was promoted to brigadier general in the Regular Army, ranking from May 16, 1861.

 His plans and decisions proved extremely effective in the Western Virginia Campaign.
 His victories at Rich Mountain and Corrick's Ford in July 1861 were among the first Union victories of the war, but his superior, Maj.
 Gen. McClellan, received the credit.
-Rosecrans then prevented, by "much maneuvering but little fighting," Confederate Brig.
+Rosecrans then prevented by "much maneuvering but little fighting" Confederate Brig.
 Gen. John B. Floyd and his superior, Gen. Robert E. Lee, from recapturing the area that became the state of West Virginia.
 When McClellan was summoned to Washington after the defeat suffered by Federal forces at the First Battle of Bull Run, General-in-Chief Winfield Scott suggested that McClellan turn over the West Virginia command to Rosecrans.
-McClellan agreed, and Rosecrans assumed command of what was to become the Department of Western Virginia.
+McClellan agreed, and Rosecrans assumed command of the future Department of Western Virginia.

-In late 1861, Rosecrans planned for a winter campaign to capture the strategic town of Winchester, Virginia, turning the Confederate flank at Manassas.
+In late 1861, Rosecrans planned for a winter campaign to capture the strategic town of Winchester, Virginia, turning the Confederate flank at Manassas, Virginia.
 He traveled to Washington to obtain McClellan's approval.
 McClellan disapproved, however, telling Rosecrans that putting 20,000 Union men into Winchester would be countered by Confederates moving an equal number into the vicinity.
 He also transferred 20,000 of Rosecrans's 22,000 men to serve under Brig.
 Gen. Frederick W. Lander, leaving Rosecrans with insufficient resources to do any campaigning.
-In March 1862, Rosecrans's department was converted to the Mountain Department, which was given to political general John C. Frémont, leaving Rosecrans without a command.
+In March 1862, Rosecrans's department was converted to the Mountain Department and given to political general John C. Frémont, leaving Rosecrans without a command.
 He served briefly in Washington, where his opinions clashed with those of newly appointed Secretary of War Edwin M. Stanton on tactics and Union command organization for the Shenandoah Valley campaign against Stonewall Jackson.
 Stanton became one of Rosecrans's most vocal critics.
 One of Stanton's assignments for Rosecrans was to act as a guide for Brig.
 Gen. Louis Blenker's division (Frémont's department) in the valley, and Rosecrans became intimately involved in the political and command confusion in the campaign against Jackson in the Valley.